 Abusing Xanax is dangerous, but suddenly quitting the drug can be risky, too.
 It is important to get professional medical help to safely detox from drugs like Xanax because withdrawal symptoms can be life-threatening.

 Typical withdrawal symptoms include rebound anxiety and insomnia, depression, intrusive thoughts or memories, panic attacks, muscle twinges or twitching, body aches and pains, digestive trouble, and nightmares.
 However, if the person develops benzodiazepine withdrawal syndrome (BWS), then they are at risk of heart palpitations, delusions, hallucinations, and even seizures.
 Working with a medical professional to safely detox means that the risk of developing BWS is much lower because a doctor will create a safe tapering schedule.

 When benzodiazepines like Xanax are prescribed and the person wants to stop taking them, their doctor will help them slowly reduce the dose over several weeks until physical withdrawal symptoms are gone.
 Detox is similar, although a short-acting drug like Xanax may be replaced with a longer-acting benzodiazepine like Valium.
 The dose of this replacement drug will be gradually lowered until withdrawal symptoms have dissipated.
 Tapering the dose of a replacement medication helps to reduce cravings, compulsive behaviors, and uncomfortable physical symptoms that may lead to relapse.

 Working with a replacement medication like Valium also allows the person to physically stabilize and focus on changing their behaviors.
-The most common and evidence-supported approach to changing behaviors is cognitive behavioral therapy.
-Many rehabilitation programs use this approach in group and individual treatment.
+The most common and evidence-supported approach to changing behaviors is cognitive-behavioral therapy.
+Many rehabilitation programs use this approach in both group and individual treatment.